Hirosvk/Tangolet/proposal/README.md

 - [ ] clean up left-behind error message
 - [ ] add error message display function in test form
 - [ ] when you log out while visiting page that require authorization, user is redirected
+- [ ] tell user if she is enrolled in the class on Klass page
+- [ ] edit klass_form CSS

 ## Phase 12: Refactor
 - [ ] use stores instead of passing info as props